Resume for Carpenter

 3. Skills

-- Expertise in the use of hand tools and power tools
+- Expertise in the use of hand equipment and power tools

 - Knowledge of different woodworking techniques

-- Ability to read blueprints and interpret designs
+- Ability to read blueprints and interpret the design plans

-- Expertise in measuring, cutting, and shaping wood materials
+- Expertise in measuring, cutting and shaping wood materials

-- Understanding of safety procedures and rules in carpentry
+- The understanding of safety procedures and rules in carpentry

 4. Work Experience